Breakdown of quantization in nonlinear Thouless pumping: Nonlinear Thouless pump

-\emph{Nonlinear Thouless pump.\textemdash} In this work, we consider a nonlinear Thouless pump, consisting of a chain of $N$ dimers.
-It is made up of a time dependent Rice-Mele model to which we add nonlinearity \cite{RiceMeleModel}.
+In this work, we consider a nonlinear Thouless pump, consisting of a chain of $N$ dimers.
+It is made up of a time dependent Rice-Mele model to which we add focusing nonlinearity \cite{RiceMeleModel}.
 The resulting system is described by the following set of nonlinear Schr\"{o}dinger equations for $j = 0 \, \ldots \, N-1 $,